 The grammar rule you will undoubtedly need to know for the SAT is subject-verb agreement, so you must understand what this means.

 The basic understanding of the subject-verb agreement is that a singular subject must have a singular predicate, and a plural object must have a plural predicate.
+No matter if you’re using an action verb vs linking verb, these rules apply.
 See the following examples:

 - There is a mouse in the house.